RedisLabs/redislabs-docs/content/rc/api/how-to/using-curl.md

         ![swagger-post-edit-body](/images/rv/api/swagger-post-edit-body.png)

-{{% note %}}
+{{% warning %}}
 The Swagger UI generates default JSON examples for `POST` and `PUT` operations.
 You can reference these examples and modify them to fit your specific needs and account settings.
 The examples will fail if used as-is.
+Use the [how-to articles]({{< relref "https://docs.redislabs.com/latest/rc/api/how-to/_index.md" >}}) for more  examples of Cloud API operations.
-{{% /note %}}
+{{% /warning %}}

 ## Using the `cURL` HTTP client